-For example, pretend for a moment that you sell a SaaS product, specifically a CRM software, that helps small online stores grow their sales.
-Your on-site copy, ads, and testimonials reflect a best-case scenario — rapid business growth and a doubling, tripling or even quadrupling of revenue in just a few months.
+For example, pretend for a moment that you sell a SaaS product, specifically CRM software, that helps small online stores grow their sales.
+Your on-site copy, ads, and testimonials reflect a best-case scenario — rapid business growth and a doubling, tripling, or even quadrupling of revenue in just a few months.

 Another common marketing issue that can lead to mistaken signups and poor NPS feedback is a “let’s market to everyone” approach.

-Or, if your product is designed solely for businesses with 1,000 or more employees, failing to mention this fact in your on-site copy or inbound marketing content could result in a surge of mistaken signups from small business owners that simply aren’t your target customers.
+Or, if your product is designed solely for businesses with 1,000 or more employees, failing to mention this fact in your on-site copy or inbound marketing content could result in a surge of mistaken signups from small business owners who simply aren’t your target customers.

 The solution to this problem?
-Dig into feedback from fast-to-cancel Detractors to identify what determined them to leave, then audit your marketing approach to identify anything that could result in a mismatch between a potential customer’s expectations and reality.
+Dig into feedback from fast-to-cancel Detractors to identify what determined them to leave.
+Then audit your marketing approach to identify anything that could result in a mismatch between a potential customer’s expectations and reality.

 Mistaken Signups Can Help You Identify Poor Support or a Weak Knowledge Base